Massachusetts Turnpike: Government oversight

 The MTA also owned the Callahan and Sumner tunnels, the other two road connections between Downtown Boston and East Boston under Boston Harbor.
 Upon completion of the Big Dig, including the O'Neill Tunnel segment of I-93, were transferred to its control.
 The authority received no state or federal government funding.
 Its revenues came from tolls, leases on air rights and service areas, and advertising.
 Its assets were all transferred to the new MassDOT agency as part of the restructuring of agencies.

-Highway shield

-The original logo depicted Paul Revere on horseback with the words "Massachusetts Turnpike Authority" in a circle around him.
-One incarnation of the pilgrim hat shield had a Native-American arrow sticking through the pilgrim hat.
-It was replaced with a plain hat and the words "Mass Pike" in 1989.
-It has been reported variously that the sign was changed due to confusion among motorists who sometimes mistakenly turned in the direction the arrow pointed (right) when attempting to enter the turnpike or that it was the result of a letter campaign describing the signs as offensive to Native Americans.

-According to MTA board member Mary Z. Connaughton's blog entry for the Boston Herald, all of the pilgrim-hat signage unique to the turnpike will be eliminated.
-However, in a personal correspondence with AARoads.com's road blog, a MassDOT official said that usage of the hat would actually increase.
-When guide signs on I-95 and I-495 are replaced, the "Mass Pike" signage will be replaced with pilgrim hat shields.